jojozhuang/jojozhuang.github.io/_note/interview-behavior/behavior-questions-amazon.md

 Result    | Provided a fix to solve the customer issue.
 Followed the enhancement process afterwards.
 In any situation, we should always keep commitment to our customer.

 ### 3.9 JPMC Data Fix
-For questions like, tough issue?
+For questions like, tight deadline?

 Section   | Description
 ----------|------------------------------------------------------------------------------------------
 Situation | ***Background: Use Javascript to fix data in production.*** Sometimes in production, the data on invoice or payment documents is incorrect because of code bugs, wrong configuration, mis-operations by users.
 In this case, we need to correct them.
 But we can’t modify them directly at database level.
 We need to add audit log to record this change.
 Some changes are complex not only one field.
 Can’t restart server with deploying new java codes.
 Instead, use javascript(**Rihno**) to call native java code.
 I worked on a very tough customer ticket for **2 weeks, 16 hours every day**.
 There are lots of data issues in this customer’s system.
 At very beginning, this customer reported that the **Purchase Unit is not defaulted** correctly on invoice for some company codes.
 Task      | Fix all data issues reported by customer.
-Action    | Quickly fixed the reported issue with **DF script**, but customer returned back and reported more other data issues.
+Action    | Quickly fixed the reported issue with **DF script**, but customer returned back and reported more other data issues. **Effort was under-estimated previously, couldn't finish other tasks on hand.** Customer required us to fix all issues as the invoices need to be processed before end of year.
+Talked to manager to re-schedule my rest tasks. **Worked on the issue during the Christmas holiday**.
+Followed the internal workflow, cooperated with support and ops team to find the issues.
+Created **RCA(root cause analysis)** tickets for each issue.
 Created more DF scripts to fix all the these issues.
-Followed the internal workflow, cooperated with support and ops team to find the issue and deliver DF fix.
-Created **RCA(root cause analysis)** tickets for each issue.
 Result    | After providing over 10 scripts, all data issues are fixed.
 Finally, created a generic **DF javascript template** for data fix, including **exception handling, delay, retry, batch commit**.
 It reduces the development cost and the review effort, saves time for both supports and devs.
 Improve the team’s productivity.
 Escalate the issue to manager team, the consultant team should test thoroughly for each function before go-live.

 ### 3.10 Search Customization